Join

 a beneficiary

-Nominating a beneficiary can help your super, pension or any insurance proceeds go to the right person, or people, after you die.
+Nominating a beneficiary means the trustee understands who you want your super or pension benefit to go to after you die.
 Here are some things you need to know.

 Canva-beneficiary-father-son